Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 • Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis.

 • If you are on campus during regular business hours, you may go to the ERAU Counseling Center for counseling services, support and guidance.
 The ERAU Counseling Center can provide confidential resources.
-After regular business hours, or in any situation where a victim wishes, local resources, such as Yavapai Family Advocacy Center (928-775-0669), are also available and may be able to provide confidential assistance.

-• To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
+• To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable.

 • Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
 It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination.

-• If you have physical injuries, photograph or have them photographed with a date stamp on the photo.
+• If you have physical injuries, photograph or have them photographed, with a date stamp on the photo.

 • Record the names of any witnesses and their contact information.
 This information may be helpful as proof of a crime, to obtain an order of protection or to offer proof of a campus policy violation.